-14 TMC activists arrested in Tripura for violating COVID norms, get bail | Politics
+14 TMC activists arrested in Tripura for violating Covid norms, get bail | Politics

 - India

-At least 14 leaders and workers of the Trinamool Congress (TMC), including those injured in an alleged attack by BJP workers on the previous day, were arrested in Tripura's Khowai district on Sunday for ''violating COVID norms'', police said.
+At least 14 leaders and workers of the Trinamool Congress (TMC), including those injured in an alleged attack by BJP workers the previous day, were arrested in Tripura's Khowai district on Sunday for ''violating Covid norms'', police said.

 The TMC activists were produced before the CJM court in Khowai, which granted them bail, the party's Tripura unit spokesperson, Ashish Lal Singh, said.

-Police said that the 14 TMC members were arrested for violating COVID restrictions by travelling after the imposition of night curfew at 7 pm.
+Police said the 14 TMC members were arrested for violating Covid restrictions by travelling after 7 pm when a night curfew comes into effect.

 Singh said that party leaders including himself, Debangshu Bhattacharya, Tania Poddar, Sudip Raha and Jaya Dutta were among those arrested.